-The primary difference between home solar and solar for a business is size, scale and possibly complexity of the wiring.
+The primary difference between home solar and solar for a business is size and scale.
 In general, a business uses more electricity and has more roof space available thus the solar system is larger.

 When planning for solar, the first question is how much electricity is needed?
 A business should first reduce its usage of electricity by making cost-effective energy efficiency improvements.
 The Northwest Energy Efficiency Council is an excellent resource for finding ways to reduce electrical consumption through efficiency as is your local utility.

 The next question is how much electricity can your site produce?
 The online calculator PVWatts can be used to begin to answer this and the solar site evaluation from a solar design and installation company will yield a more site specific calculation.
 How much electricity your rooftop can generate is affected by the direction it faces, the pitch, and the amount of sunny space available.

 The price of going solar presented to you by the solar design and installation company will be based upon the solar equipment and the complexity of the installation.
 Racking for solar on a flat roof is usually higher than it would be for a roof that is tilted.